Ecology and Evolutionary Biology

 Ecology and Evolutionary Biology: Ecology and Evolutionary Biology PhD

-The main goal of the PhD program is to provide students with the opportunity to design, conduct, and write about a series of substantial, inter-related, independent research projects.
-Students’ projects cover the full range of topics listed in the Overview (above) and may include field work, lab work, bioinformatics, theory, computer simulations, or some combination of these approaches.
+The main goal of the PhD program is to provide students with the opportunity to design, conduct, and write about a collection of substantial, inter-related, independent research projects.
+Students' projects cover the full range of topics listed in the Overview (above) and may include field work, lab work, molecular biology, bioinformatics, eco-informatics, statistics, mathematical theory, computer simulations, or some combination of these approaches.

-PhD students are expected to complete an original independent research program that makes substantial and innovative contributions to their field of research.
-It is expected that PhD candidates will publish a number of primary scientific papers based on their research.
+• PhD students are expected to complete an original independent research program that makes substantial and innovative contributions to their field of research.
+It is expected that PhD candidates will publish multiple primary scientific articles based on their research.

-Applicants may enter the PhD program via one of three routes: 1) following completion of an MSc degree; 2) transfer from the University of Toronto MSc program; or 3) direct entry following completion of a BSc degree.
+Applicants may enter the PhD program via one of three routes: 1) following completion of a recognized MSc degree in ecology and evolutionary biology; 2) transfer from the University of Toronto's EEB MSc program; or 3) direct entry, typically following completion of a BSc degree.

 PhD Program